Contact Us

 5) How is a developmental approach different than a behavioral approach?

 Behavioral therapy, such as ABA, is commonly recommended by pediatricians and neurologists especially for autistic children.
-There are some OT's who have adopted a behavioral approach but I use a developmental approach.
+Some OT's have adopted a behavioral approach but Jenny uses a developmental, relationship-based approach.
+Developmental, relationship-focused approaches focus on enhancing relationships between caregivers (i.e. parents, therapists, teachers) and children in ways that support the child’s movement through typical levels of development.

 There are many differences between a behavioral and a developmental approach, the main one being that they are derived from different theoretical models.
 A developmental approach is derived from developmental psychology in which the aim is to understand the behavioral, emotional, physical, and cognitive growth and changes that occur throughout the lifespan.
 It investigates biological, genetic, neurological, psychosocial, cultural, and environmental factors (such as sensory processing, family history, mood, personality, attunement, executive function, motor skills, language, equity & trauma) and the effect of these factors on human development.
-Many of these factors are not outwardly observable, however; it is believed that they are crucial to understanding an individual's motivation, strengths, weaknesses, social emotional contexts, and that they must be considered to facilitate positive development and support children in reaching their fullest potential (www.verywellmind.com/developmental-psychology-4157180).
+Many of these factors are not outwardly observable, however; it is believed that they are vital to understanding an individual's motivation, strengths, and weaknesses and that they must be considered to facilitate positive development and support children in reaching their fullest potential (www.verywellmind.com/developmental-psychology-4157180).

 ABA, is derived from behaviorism (also referred to as behavioral learning theory).
 In this theoretical model, it is believed that individuals acquire all behaviors through their interactions with the environment and that all actions are shaped by external stimuli, not internal stimuli which include things like thoughts, emotions, and personality.
 Behaviorists argue that it is not possible to objectively observe an individual's thoughts & feelings and therefore these internal events should be explained through behavioral terms instead (i.e. avoidance, access, attention) and the focus should be on developing a plan to increase desirable behaviors and decrease undesirable behaviors through the use of contingencies (i.e. reinforcement, punishment). (www.verywellmind.com/behavioral-psychology-4157183).